Jack Anderson, Akron

 Only Iowa high school juniors are eligible to apply.

-Both the Student Application Form and the Recommendation Form are now available to be submitted on-line which is the preferred method.
-On-line submissions will be confirmed by email.You cannot save data typed into these forms.
+Both the Student Application Form and the Recommendation Form are available on-line.
+Submissions will be confirmed by email.You cannot save data typed into these forms.
 Please print your completed form before submitting if you would like a copy for your records.
 FOUNDATION MEMBERSHIP IS NOT REQUIRED AND HAS NO AFFECT ON THE APPLICATION PROCESS.

-2. Procedures you will use to complete your project (How are you going to do it?)
+3. Procedures to be used to complete your project (How are you going to do it?)

 4. Mentors you will look to for guidance, if applicable.
 (You must ask for agreement and note in proposal)

-6. How your work on this project relates to Herbert Hoover’s expertise as an organizer and leader.
-(Read about Herbert Hoover before you write this section.
+9. How your work on this project relates to Herbert Hoover’s expertise as an organizer and leader.
+(Read about Herbert Hoover before you write this section.)

 "To those of you high school juniors who are considering entering this competition, I say go for it.
 You will be exposed to new people, new students, new situations, and get to learn about a presidential library and museum.
 You will be challenged, you will probably become frustrated, and there is always the anxiety of who will earn the $5,000 scholarships.
 But in the end you will have seen a project through to completion and have the extreme pride of a job well done.
 Set your goals at the highest level–even dream, surround yourself with the most positive people, get as organized as possible, and have a great deal of fun as you work your way through this scholarship program."